 In recent years, the Americas Initiative has expanded to include membership status for selected arbitral institutions in the region, collaboration on a first of its kind survey of the institutions themselves, and creation of a Spanish-Portuguese language listserv for the Latin American international arbitration community (ITAFOR), which now counts over 500 subscribers.

 The Americas Initiative is now a standing practice committee of the ITA Advisory Board, open to all Advisory Board members in or interested in Latin America.

 Chair, Americas Initiative

 Bofill Mir & Álvarez Jana

-Membership in the Young Arbitrators Initiative Committee is open to all Advisory Board members who are under the age of 40.
-Committee membership also includes ITA members who join ITA as (non-Advisory Board) Young Arbitrator Members.
+Membership in the Young ITA is open to all Advisory Board members who are under the age of 40, and also to all other young arbitration practitioners, law students, and other professionals under 40 years old with an interest in international arbitration.
 For more information about ITA membership, click here.